kwangzera/TypeRacer-Bot/README.md

 # TypeRacer-Bot
-This TypeRacer Bot uses both selenium and keyboard input to simulate key presses.
+Python program that allows the use of both sending keys and simulating key presses to cheat in typeracer
 Be aware that the effectiveness of the program will depend on latency.

 ### Setup